raniramez/Cellula_5week/Task0/README.md

 - Keep prompts short; if you paste very long code, consider trimming.
 - Retrieval is semantic, so phrasing matters.
 Try rewording if results feel off.

-Made by Rani Ramez for Internship — Task 0.